turingschool/career-development-curriculum/module_three/2001_career_journal.md

-# Career Journal Template - Module 3 (2001 cohort)
+# Career Journal Template - 2001 Cohort

 #### Overview
 * **What it is.** The journal will help guide you through the process of discovering who you are as a new developer and how that translates into your career goals.
 It’s a way to check in with yourself through self-reflection, prompts, and questions, organize your targeted job search, and remember who you met as you build a professional network.